A celebration of the wonderful Keane & Berbatov partnership

 Keane jumped about in joy wearing a jesters hat, while Berbatov strolled around in blase fashion, an attitude befitting of the man who in an interview with ESPN in 2017 said: “When I heard them (the fans) singing my name I thought: ‘What the f—?
 Why are they singing for me?’

 “I didn’t like that attention.
 Some players do, but I was embarrassed and thinking: ‘Please, please shut up.”

-Both players finished the season with 23 goals, with some sumptuous link up play between them along the way, but an 11th-placed finish left them seeking a fresh start.
+Both players finished their last season together at White Hart with 23 goals, with some sumptuous link-up play between them along the way, but an 11th-placed finish left them seeking fresh starts.

 While Berbatov was to find success, winning two Premier League titles at Old Trafford, Keane struggled at Liverpool and moved back to Spurs but never recaptured the form he found with Berbatov.
 It seems as though Keane may have needed Berbatov more than the other way round.

 Yet Berbatov speaks as fondly Keane as he does anyone he has played alongside in his distinguished career.
 In fact, in that interview with ESPN, he said his partnership with the Irishman was the best of his career.

 “Robbie was so passionate, always running, while I ran in my head, trying to anticipate the moves and see where the ball was going to go before it went there,” he said.

 “That’s what good players do.
 We complemented each other very well and scored so many beautiful goals.”